koshacha/starter/content/projects/Cryptocurrency Exchanger.md

 ---
-title: Cryptocurrency Exchanger
-description: React.js, React Router, TypeScript, Socket.IO, Docker
-date: 2023-10-10
+description: A cryptocurrency buying and exchanging app created with React.js and Socket.IO.
+year: 2023
 sort: 5
-categories:
-  - frontend
-stack:
-  - react.js
-  - react router!
-  - socket.io!
-  - docker
-  - i18n!
 published: true
 seoDescription: Cryptocurrency exchanger project featuring React.js, React Router, TypeScript, Socket.IO, and Docker for efficient exchange operations.
+color: "#5077FF"
+icon: doodles:sphere
+layout: project
 ---

-# Cryptocurrency Exchanger
+## Introduction

 Quite an interesting project I've been working on.
-Using React.js, I created a website that allows users to exchange cryptocurrency.
+Using **React.js**, I created a website that allows users to exchange cryptocurrency.
 The interface was created using Tailwind CSS, and communication with the backend is mostly done using Socket.io messaging.
 Also, the project has a pretty simple internationalization.
 In this project I only worked on Frontend and a little bit on DevOps.

 ## Links